freebasic/fbfrog/readme.txt

           macro changed, in which case the preset must be adjusted
     - REMOVE DEFINE Identifier works at the same level now, could perhaps be integrated with this
+    - add option to tell the C #define parser whether a #define is supposed to return a bool or not, so it can decide whether to use is_bool_context=TRUE when folding the #define body expression

 - version specific parts of preset:
     - should use VERSION blocks in a GROUP to represent